University Support and Interim Measures:

 The UO is committed to a fair, unbiased, and consistent learning environment where every student is treated with dignity and respect and is granted all procedural protections afforded by the Student Conduct Code.

-Students may no longer feel safe in their current living situation.
-The University can assist students with a variety of housing options depending on their specific circumstances.
+Students who no longer feel safe in their homes are eligible for housing assistance.
+A variety of housing options are available depending upon students' specific circumstances.

-- Off-campus housing accommodations: Students living off campus should contact the ASUO Office of Student Advocacy to discuss issues with off campus housing.
-(541) 346-3722
+- Off-campus housing support: Students living off campus should contact the ASUO Office of Student Advocacy to discuss issues related to off-campus housing.
+541-346-3722